Pope laments 'murder' of missing Mexican students

 The students were taken on the night of Sept.
 26 after clashes with local police in the southwestern city of Iguala, whose mayor was arrested last week along with his wife as probable masterminds of the abduction.

-The government said that the remains of the suspected victims were so badly burnt that it is impossible to say when and if they will be definitively identified.
+The government said that the remains of the suspected victims were so badly burned that it is impossible to say when and if they will be definitively identified.

 (Reporting by Philip Pullella; Editing by Leslie Adler)